-Calculators will be used for those children working at level 6.
-We have a variety of computer programs for Maths work, including My Maths which is also used as part of home school learning.
+We have a variety of computer programs for Maths work, including Times Tables Rockstars.
 The school also has programmable toys such as Bee-bots.
 There are a range of Maths programmes available on the interactive whiteboard, IPads and individual computers designed to reinforce and extend the children's learning.
 Teachers share resources and websites.